Music of Israel: Mizrahi music

 Prominent performers from the 1970s and 1980s included Shimi Tavori, Zehava Ben, and Zohar Argov.
 Argov's song "HaPerah BeGani" ("The Flower in My Garden") became a major hit, and he came to be known as the "King of Muzika Mizrachit."
 His life story was later adapted into a film.

 Despite its popularity, Mizrahi music was largely excluded from state radio broadcasts.
 According to social researcher Sami Shalom Chetrit, "The educational and cultural establishment made every effort to separate the second generation of eastern immigrants from this music, by intense socialization in schools and in the media."

 The eventual integration of Mizrahi music into mainstream Israeli culture was influenced by the efforts of Mizrahi composers and producers such as Avihu Medina, the genre's widespread popularity, and the incorporation of Mizrahi musical elements by well-known Israeli artists.
-In 1989, singer Yardena Arazi released Dimion Mizrahi ("Eastern Imagination"), which featured a blend of original material and canonical Israeli songs.
+In 1989, singer Yardena Arazi released Dimion Mizrahi ("Mizrahi Imagination"), which featured a blend of original material and canonical Israeli songs.
 Other musicians began experimenting with fusion styles that combined Mizrahi music with Israeli, Greek, rock, and global musical influences.
-These included Yehuda Poliker and Shlomo Bar, whose group HaBrera HaTivit ("The Natural Choice" or "The Natural Selection") integrated instruments such as the sitar and tabla to create a hybrid world music sound.
+These included Yehuda Poliker and Shlomo Bar, whose group HaBrera HaTivit ("The Natural Choice" or "The Natural Selection") integrated instruments such as the sitar and tabla.